-R&D ENGINEERS HIRED 54 the last two years
+R&D ENGINEERS HIRED

-20% of the executive management and 20% of top 50 management.
-The Company's policy is to ensure fair and competitive remuneration to all employees.
+20% of the executive management and

+20% of top 50 management.
+The Compa-

+ny's policy is to ensure fair and competi-

-The Board of Directors of Kongsberg Automotive ASA comprises three (43%) women and four (57%) men, with 50% of the Company's shareholder-elected directors being female.
+tors being female.
 Kongsberg Automotive recognizes the importance of attracting and retaining skilled and motivated employees at all levels of the organization, with a strong commitment to the business as well as the Group's ethical guidelines and values.

 Kongsberg Automotive is committed to a culture of diversity and inclusion where all employees are valued for their unique differences and contributions to the success of the Company.
-This commitment is reflected in its focus on diversity in re-
+This commitment in the workforce came in Poland, with the is defined in Group's Diversity policy and is reflected in its focus on diversity in re-